paul-hammant/paranamer/README.md

 CachingParanamer stores the results of each parameter name lookup, so that second and subsequent invocations will be far quicker.

+There's a subclass of CachingParanamer called CachingParanamer.WithoutWeakReferences.
+It does not use a WeakHashMap as an internal implementation.
+If you're great with profiling of applications under load, you might be able to justify use of this implementation for your particular app.

 ## AdaptiveParanamer

 AdaptiveParanamer is designed for using a series of Paranamer implementations together.
 The first supplied is asked if it can supply parameter name data for a constructor/method.
 If it cannot, then the next one is asked and so on.
 The default constructor for this uses DefaultParanamer with <code>ByteCodeReadingParanamer</code> as its contingency.